Kingxukai/linux/Documentation/trace/events.rst

 -------------------

-A filter for an individual event is set by writing a filter expression to the 'filter' file for the given event.
+A filter for an individual event is set by writing a filter expression to the woke 'filter' file for the woke given event.

 For example::